sdkn104/Arduino/libraries/espnowLib/README.md

 bool sendEspNowData(uint8_t *macaddr, String message, uint8_t type)
 ```
 Send ESP-NOW packet to the specified mac address.
 This function can be called either from control or slave node.
-sendEspNowReq() sends req packet and sendEspNowData() sends data packet.
+`sendEspNowReq()` sends req packet and `sendEspNowData()` sends data packet.
 User can specify arbitary number to type. message is content of the data packet.
 These function waits for ack packet returned.
 If ack packet received, return true.
 If timeout or fails to send packet, return false.

 ### espNowBuffer
 This contains 3 buffers -- req, ack, and data buffer.
-The size of each buffer is EspNowBufferSize.
+The size of each buffer is `EspNowBufferSize`.
 It is a ring buffer, so when it overflow, the oldest data is overwritten.

 #### espNowBuffer - clear